Han1s/Coding-Notes/Udemy--Linux.md

 - `chage [-m mindays] [-M maxdays] [-d lastday] [-I inactive] [-E expiredate] [-W warndays] user`
   - min is minimum number of days between password changes
   - max is maximum amount of days, the user has to change the passwd afterwords
-  - Warn is the number of dayts before password is to expire that user is warnied that his/her password must be changed
+  - Warn is the number of days before password is to expire that user is warned that his/her password must be changed
   - Inactive - the number of days after password expires that account is disabled
   - expire - days since Jan 1, 1970 that account is disabled when the login may no longer be used
 - **/etc/login.defs** is a file where you can set defautl aging values when you create new values